Steve 'Mongo' McMichael, who has ALS, enters the Pro Football Hall of Fame in ceremony at his home

 “The only thing bigger than his personality is his heart,” Payton said.

 McMichael played in a franchise-record 191 consecutive games from 1981 to 1993 and ranks second to Dent on the Bears’ all-time sacks list with 92 1/2.
-His final NFL season was with Green Bay in 1994 and McMichael went on to become a media fixture, discussing the Bears on talk radio.
-He also became a wrestling star, joining Ric Flair’s “Four Horseman” group.
+His final NFL season was with Green Bay in 1994.

 “My parents are both Jamaican, so soccer was in my blood,” Freeney said.
 “If it wasn’t for my high school coach, Jack Cochran, pulling me off that soccer field and convincing me to play this great game, I wouldn’t be on this stage today.
 Your invaluable lessons in work ethic have stayed with me for my entire life.
 You also taught me what it takes to become a champion.”